alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 #### Capture system

+The capture system generates the timestamp as close as possible to the true capture time.
+This may involve subtracting known delays in the capture pipeline from the time at which the system clock is read.

+The capture time SHOULD be from the same clock as used to generate the NTP timestamp in RTP Sender Reports (SR) ([RFC3550] section 6.4.1); if this is not possible, the "estimated capture clock offset" MUST be used to indicate the offset between the clock used for the capture timestamp and the clock used for RTP Sender Reports.

+#### Intermediate systems

+An intermediate system MAY compute the outgoing capture clock offset as follows:

+- Start with the "estimated capture clock offset" from the incoming packet
+- Add half the estimated round trip time between the sender and the intermediate system
+- Add the time between the arrival of the packet and the queueing of the packet for transmission
+- Add the estimated time that will be spent before the packet will be sent

+This should give a reasonable estimate of the offset between the capture system's clock and the NTP timestamps sent in SR blocks by the intermediate system.

+An intermediate system (e.g. mixer) MAY adjust these timestamps as needed.
+It MAY also choose to rewrite the timestamps completely, using its own NTP clock as reference clock, if it wants to present itself as a capture system for A/V-sync purposes.

+#### End systems

+A receiver can use the same algorithm as intermediate systems in order to compute the approximate time in the receiver's NTP clock at which the packet was generated.
+This should be more comparable between source systems with different clocks than just using the raw timestamp.

 A receiver MUST treat the first CSRC in the CSRC list of a received packet as if it belongs to the capture system.
 If the CSRC list is empty, then the receiver MUST treat the SSRC as if it belongs to the capture system.
 Mixers SHOULD put the most prominent CSRC as the first CSRC in a packet's CSRC list.

-#### Intermediate systems

-An intermediate system (e.g. mixer) MAY adjust these timestamps as needed.
-It MAY also choose to rewrite the timestamps completely, using its own NTP clock as reference clock, if it wants to present itself as a capture system for A/V-sync purposes.

 #### Timestamp interpolation